minnervva/correctness/README.md

 error and non associativity of the floating point arithmetic.

-The relative error is a static quantity because the order of the operations is usually fixed during the analysis and in some sense may describe the properties of deterministic implementations of the operator under study.
+The relative error is a static quantity because the order of the operations is usually fixed during the analysis.
 The variability on the other hand measures the impact of time dependent random permutations of the same arithmetic operations.
 A typical example of such operation would be the atomicAdd instruction on GPU.
-A series of atomicAdd instructions will run sequentially but the order of execution runtime dependent.

 ### Parameters to compute the scalar variability